ianrastall/tptp-knowledge/README.md

 *   Explore different knowledge representation formalisms (e.g., epistemic logic).
 *   Investigate the use of model finders to explore different models of the axioms.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.
-(You can choose a different license if you prefer.)